NewForce-at-Mountwest/interview-prep/chapters/not-covered-in-class.md

 The only one we've  touched in class is the **Single Responsibility Principle**, which we've used to some degree every time we've modularized code.
 [You can read about it in more detail here](https://codeburst.io/understanding-solid-principles-single-responsibility-b7c7ec0bf80).

+It's probably worth your time to google each of these briefly, just to the point of vague familiarity, but don't fixate on them.
+They're for more complex systems than we've ever worked with, so you won't have any frame of reference for them.
+If these come up on an interview, remember that it's just one question.
+Not knowing these as a junior developer shouldn't be a deal breaker.

 ### 2. Generics
 coming soon!